MaximilianKhan/WL-Signal-Classification/README.md

 **3.** In Visual Studio Code where you imported the project, open the file single-signal-analyzer.py .

-**4.** Look at line 9 where the variable SIGNAL_IDX exists.
+Look at line 9 where the variable SIGNAL_IDX exists.
 This is what you will use to manually sort through the CSV and observe the wave that is located at whichever row.

-**5.** Set SIGNAL_IDX equal to whatever row you want to observe.
+You will use and set SIGNAL_IDX equal to whatever row you want to observe.
 Say, if you wanted to look at row 1 in the CSV, then I would change SIGNAL_IDX to be equal to 1 (i.e.: SIGNAL_IDX = 1).
 If you wanted to look at row 3232, then SIGNAL_IDX = 3232.

-**6.** Look at CSV as see what row needs to be classified.
+**4.** Look at CSV as see what row needs to be classified.

-**7.** Set SIGNAL_IDX equal to that row number.
+**5.** Set SIGNAL_IDX equal to that row number.

-**8.** In Visual Studio code, open up the the integrated terminal, and run: python single-signal-analyzer.py .
+**6.** In Visual Studio code, open up the the integrated terminal, and run: python single-signal-analyzer.py .

-**9.** Draw conclusions about the signal.
+**7.** Draw conclusions about the signal.

-**10.** CLOSE the graph that appeared.
+**8.** CLOSE the graph that appeared.

-**11.** Switch over to the CSV, and write 1 if signal, and 0 is not signal.
+**9.** Switch over to the CSV, and write 1 if signal, and 0 is not signal.

-**12.** (Make sure to save your CSV every so often so that if anything goes wrong, you do not lose the classifications, nor the time that you spent doing this.)
+**10.** (Make sure to save your CSV every so often so that if anything goes wrong, you do not lose the classifications, nor the time that you spent doing this.)

-**13.** Repeat steps 6-12 until you complete classifying the CSV file.
+**11.** Repeat steps  unt4-9 until you complete classifying the CSV file.

 ## Done